-Peter Seenan is a content manager at Leedfeeder and a highly-skilled language specialist, editor and proofreader.
+Peter Seenan is a content manager at Leedfeeder and a language specialist, editor and proofreader.
 Peter is also the first person in this series who is nominated by a friend who found him inspiring and charismatic.
 He is also fondly mentioned as a great example of an individual who has put in effort to understand and appreciate the Finnish culture and way of life.

 Enjoy the interview! ♡